 NCSL Webinars allow attendees to participate in meetings taking place around the world from the comfort of their desk.
 They are collaborative, interactive and easy to use.

 Most webinars will be recorded for those who are unable to attend the live meeting.

 This webinar is the second in a series of four webinars specifically designed for our Early Learning Fellows.
 Research and scientific evidence show that positive and negative early influences are critical to the development of children’s brains and can have an impact on learning and school success, behavior and even lifelong health.
-Listen to Jack Shonkoff with the Center on the Developing Child at Harvard University discuss the policy implications of early experiences on the brain.
-Hear Ron Haskins with the Center on Children and Families at The Brookings Institution respond to the science and also give his thoughts on where early childhood policies are going.
-There will be time set aside for questions and discussion.
-If you are an Early Learning Fellow register today for the FREE Webinar.
+Listen to Dr. Jack Shonkoff with the Center on the Developing Child at Harvard University discuss the policy implications of early experiences on the brain.
+You will also hear from Ron Haskins with the Center on Children and Families at The Brookings Institution respond to the science and also give his thoughts on where early childhood policies are going.